course-dprep/team-project-no-vs-code-team-03/README.md

 ### Software

-For the analysis, downloading the data, cleaning the data and regression was done using R and Rstudio.
+For the analysis, downloading, cleaning and regression analysis was done using R and Rstudio.
 To automate the workflow a makefile is created.Git bash is used additionally to run the analysis from the terminal.

 #### For R make sure the following packages are installed